KeyofBlueS/bt-keys-sync/README.md

 You can skip the automatic search by the option `--path`.

 With the `--control-set` option you can change the control set to check.
-Default is `ControlSet001`.
+Default is ControlSet001.

 ```
 Options:
 -p, --path <system_hive_path>    Enter the full path of the windows SYSTEM registry hive file.
 -c, --control-set <control_set>  Enter the control set to check.
 Default is 'ControlSet001'.
+-l, --linux-keys                 Import bluetooth pairing keys from linux to windows without asking.
+-w, --windows-keys               Import bluetooth pairing keys from windows to linux without asking.
+-s, --only-list                  Only list bluetooth devices and pairing keys, don't do anything else.
 -h, --help                       Show this help.
 ```